malinowskiagatha/RiskIQ/README.md

 The syntax for classes is generally the same.
 - Your first step is line 90.
 Line 90 writes “class stock:” where you are naming the class “stock”.
 - The next step is to initialize (“__init__”) the class, which is done in line 97.
 You’ll see in line 97 that there are two variables: self and symbol.
 Self is the symbol used throughout the code to recall back to the class created.
 The symbol variable is identified only within the class.
 It helps organize the class and show what is being done.
 - Past line 97, the code is reading each provided file.
 Line 98 defines the path to where the two files are located.
 The path should look something like: C:\Users\name\Desktop\Final.
 Line 99 uppercases all stock symbols inputted.
-For example, in line 100 is self.symbol = ‘msft’, line 99 changes ‘msft’ to ‘MSFT’.
+For example, line 100 is self.symbol = ‘msft’, line 99 changes ‘msft’ to ‘MSFT’.
-- Line 100 through line105 import the MSFT and SPY data.
+- Line 100 through line 105 import the MSFT and SPY data.
 I wrote this code specifically for importing those two tickers.
 That is why the code does not account for other stock tickers.
 You may follow the exact syntax as in the code, though you will only have to write in the path of the data.

 3. Now it is time to do the calculations.
-Here you can see that I use self to recall back the data I loaded in my class, followed by the name of the function being done.
+Here you can see that I use "self" to recall back the data I loaded in my class, followed by the name of the function being done.
 - I choose to not include daily returns in my class in order to present the calculation more clearly.
 I calculated MSFT and SPY daily returns by using the percentage change in the adjusted close price.
 You use the adjusted close price instead of the close price because close price only includes the price at which the stock costed at the close of a trading day.
 While, the adjusted close uses closing price as a base value, yet accounts for dividends, stock splits, and new stock offerings in order to come up with an adjusted close price.
-- The following code, from line 110 to line 153 calculates daily returns (based on percentage change in adjusted close price, mean, standard deviation, Sharpe ratio, kurtosis, skewness, variance, and value at risk (VaR95) at 95% confidence.
+- The following code, from line 110 to line 153 calculates daily returns (based on percentage change in adjusted close price, mean, standard deviation, Sharpe ratio, kurtosis, skewness, variance, and value at risk (VaR95) at 95% confidence).

 <img src="Images/var3.png">